-$$y_2 = M_D, M_B, p, T \tag{4}$$
+$$y_2 = M_D, M_B, p, T$$

 One degree of freedom (flow) remains unused after closing these loops.
-In addition, the upper layer may manipulate the four setpoints for $y_2$ .
-However, note that the setpoints for $M_D$ and $M_B$ have no steady-state effect.
-The setpoint for p has some (but generally not a significant) steady-state effect, although it is often optimal to minimize p on the long time scale (at steady-state) in order to improve the relative volatility (Shinskey, 1984).
+In addition, the upper layer may manipulate the four setpoints for y_2 .
+However, note that the setpoints for M_D and M_B have no steady-state effect.
+The setpoint for p has some (but generally not a significant) steady-state effect, and it is usually optimal to minimize p on the long time scale (at steady-state) in order to improve the relative volatility (Shinskey, 1984).
 In general, the setpoint for T has a quite large steady-state effect on product compositions and it is usually manipulated by an upper layer composition controller.
-However, because the upper layer usually operates on a quite long time scale, we generally want to select a temperature location such that we achieve indirect composition control (with a constant temperature setpoint), and this is further discussed in Section 6.3.
+However, because the upper layer usually operates on a slower time scale, we generally want to select a temperature location such that we achieve indirect composition control (with a constant temperature setpoint), and this is further discussed in Section 6.3.

-The selected secondary outputs $y_2$ need to be "paired" with manipulated variables (inputs) $u_2$ .
-In this paper, we assume that pressure is controlled using $V_T$ (cooling), although there are other possibilities.
+The selected secondary outputs y_2 need to be "paired" with manipulated variables (inputs) u_2 .
+In this paper, we assume that pressure is controlled using V_T (cooling), although there are other possibilities.
 The choice of inputs for the other variables is discussed in more detail below:

-Section 5 (control configuration): Addresses the issue of which inputs $u_2$ to use for level control (or actually, which inputs $u_1$ (flows) that remain for control of $y_1$ after the pressure and level control loops have been closed).
+Section 5 (control configurations): Addresses the issue of which inputs u_2 to use for level control (or actually, which inputs u_1 that remain after the pressure and level control loops have been closed).

-Section 6 (temperature control): Addresses the location of the temperature measurement and which input to use for temperature control (or actually, which input (flow) that remains as an

-"unused" degree of freedom (fixed on a fast time scale) after the temperature loop has been closed).
+Section 6 (temperature control): Addresses the location of the temperature measurement and which input to use for temperature control (or actually, which input that remains as a "fixed" flow after the temperature loop has been closed).

 Remark.
 Throughout this paper the feedrate F is assumed to be given (i.e., F is a disturbance).
-However, for columns that produce "on demand", F is a degree of freedom (input), and instead D or B becomes a disturbance.
+However, in many cases (for columns that produce "on demand") F is a degree of freedom (input), and D or B becomes a disturbance.
 How does this change the analysis below?
-With given pressure, the number of steady-state degrees freedom is till two.
-If B is given (a disturbance) and F is liquid (which it usually is), then one may simply replace B by F; for example, F is frequently used for reboiler level control.
-If D is given (a disturbance) and F is liquid then it is not quite as simple, because F cannot take the role of D. Specifically, if F is liquid then it cannot be used for condenser level control, which leaves L or V as candidates for condenser level control, and "LV"-style configuration can not be used.
-Such cases will require a more detailed analysis.
+If B is a disturbance and F is liquid (which it usually is), then one may simply replace B by F; for example, F is frequently used for reboiler level control.
+If D is a disturbance and F is liquid, then it is not quite as simple, because F cannot take the role of D. For example, if F is liquid then it can not be used for condenser level control, and a more detailed analysis may be required

-5. Control configuration (level control)
+5. Control configurations (level control)